The PhD: a balance between business and the lab

 When Samory began his higher education after graduating from high school with a science degree, he wanted to work in video games, a dream he had always nurtured.
 To ensure he would earn a recognized degree, he enrolled in a three-year engineering program atESILV, specializing in computer science and information intelligence.
 During a six-month internship as a research engineer at LAAS, a CNRS laboratory, he discovered the world of research and humanoid robotics, allowing him to study motion planning for flexible objects as part of a team focused on robot control.

-He took on a long-term contract (18 months) with AKKA Technologies, an engineering and consulting firm.
-Seconded to Nexter System, in the defense sector, he worked as a design engineer developing ballistic trajectory calculation applications.
-However, he wasn't passionate about the work and his desire to write a thesis was still very much alive.
-After careful consideration, he decided to return to his studies, enrolling in a research master's program atthe University of Evry (specializing in Virtual Reality and Intelligent Systems) before pursuing a doctorate at Arts et Métiers.
-His thesis explores the interest and usability of connected objects worn by a person immersed in a virtual world.
-Measuring all bodily reactions (heart rate, micro-sweating, movements, etc.) using affordable, consumer-grade devices seems essential to making the virtual experience even more personal and interactive.
+At AKKA Technologies, an engineering and consulting firm, he was on a long-term contract (one and a half years).
+Seconded to Nexter Systems in the defense sector, he worked as a design engineer developing applications for ballistic trajectory calculation.
+Despite this, he wasn’t truly passionate about the work, and his desire to pursue a thesis remained strong.
+After careful consideration, he therefore decided to return to his studies, pursuing Master of Science atthe University of Evry (specializing in Virtual Reality and Intelligent Systems) before continuing on to a PhD program of his choice at Arts et Métiers.
+Demonstrating the full value and usability of wearable connected devices when a person is immersed in a virtual world is the central question driving his thesis.
+Measuring all bodily reactions—heart rate, micro-sweating, movements, and more—using so-called “consumer-grade” devices, which are affordable, seems essential to making a virtual experience even more personal and interactive.

 I bring a more theoretical, conceptual perspective to my company than my colleagues; I am, in a way, the team's "scientific validation."